2018 Board of Directors:

 Grew up in Newburyport and has lived in Salisbury for the past 20 years.
 His past includes many years in the IT service industry and an enlistment with the US Army.
 Sam currently attends Suffolk University working towards a BS in Philosophy, Politics, and Economics, and will continue to law school.
 He is very active in the college and activist communities and is fiercely dedicated to the preservation of our civil liberties.

 Shannon Jones ∞ email@example.com

 Became active with MassCann/NORML in early 2017 for Lobby Day and continued to volunteer for the organization throughout the year.
-She is originally from Maryland and moved to Marlborough, MA in 1998.
-She graduated from Marlborough High in 2002 (Go Panthers) and attended St. John’s University in Jamaica Queens, NY.
+She was born in Washington, DC, grew up in PG County, Maryland and moved to Marlborough, MA in 1998.
+In 2002 she graduated from Marlborough High (Go Panthers) and attended St. John’s University in Jamaica Queens, NY.
 In only three years, she earned a Bachelor of Science in Sport Management and a minor in Communication Arts.
 Early in her career Shannon held some exciting positions in the sports industry, worked as an Assistant Manager at a bank, a Bookkeeper and more recently a Clinical Operations Specialist.
-As she transitions her skills, she hopes to help diversify the cannabis industry and community with her start-up business, The Connekt.
-While the industry continues to grow, she is busy raising her 9-year-old daughter and being an example of a responsible parent who likes to puff, puff, and pass (with person’s 21+ of course).
+As she transitions her skills, she hopes to help diversify and promote inclusion in the cannabis industry/community with her start-up business, The Connekt.
+While the industry continues to grow, her most important job is raising her 9-year-old daughter and being an example of a responsible parent who likes to puff, puff, and pass (with person’s 21+ of course)!